Obsidian609/pokemon-database/README.md

 - Find and use external api
 - Render data on page
-- Allow user to choose specfic Pokemon
-- Add images
+- Make each starter clickable
 - Add styling

 #### PostMVP

 - Add additional styling (i.e., animations)
-- Make each starter clickable
+- Add images to the information
 - Add the rest of the starters

 ## Project Schedule